top of page

 For complex reasons, I cannot ask for direct donations to support Sjogren’s Advocate

 I’ve spent hours exploring a variety of funding sources; none of them, including a subscription model, has proven viable.
-Donations to Bexi’s GoFundMe campaign donations are much appreciated, but they are earmarked for Bexi’s essential work.
+Donations to Bexi’s GoFundMe campaign are much appreciated, but they are earmarked for Bexi’s essential work.
 Those funds don’t go to me or cover the substantial administrative costs of running Sjogren’s Advocate.

 Oriental%20Lotus_edited.png